j-labs/stfo-colbert/README.md

 ### 2. Directory of document files

-When `--dataset-path` points to a directory, stfo-colbert will scan for files and build a temporary delimited TXT for indexing, then delete it afterward.
+When `--dataset-path` points to a directory, stfo-colbert will scan for files and create a compressed cache file (`.stfo_colbert_cache.txt.xz`) in that directory.
+On later runs, this cache is reused instead of re-parsing all files, significantly speeding up initialization.

 **Supported file types:**
 - **Always supported**: `.txt`, `.md`